Test Boosters Frequently Asked Questions

-It has long been reported (and proved in animal studies) that Tribulus works by the action of its active ingredient (Protodioscin) affecting leutinising hormone.
-By raising leutinising hormone (which is an activator for testosterone), testosterone levels are said to be increased.
+It has long been reported (and proved in animal studies) that Tribulus works by the action of its active ingredient (Protodioscin) affecting luteinising hormone.
+By raising luteinising hormone (which is an activator for testosterone), testosterone levels are said to be increased.

-It should be noted that while tests in animals have shown increases in testosterone, dihydrotestosterone and dehydroepiandrosterone, studies verifying the same in humans are very rare.
+It should be noted that while tests in animals have shown increases in testosterone, dihydrotestosterone and dehydroepiandrosterone, studies verifying the same in humans are exceedingly rare.

 Due to this, many Tribulus products are marketed as sexual enhancers rather than testosterone boosters, as increased sex drive is an effect which a large number of users report.

-Like Tribulus, users report mild sexual enhancement, however in most situations the reports are more mild than the effects from Tribulus.
+Like Tribulus, users report mild sexual enhancement, however in most situations the reports are milder than the effects from Tribulus.

 These are not massive changes, but the fact they are statistically significant and verified is worth noting.

-D Aspartic Acid is very different to the other products mentioned as it is an Aminio Acid rather than a herbal extract.
-Like wise, It has generally been marketed for the purpose of increasing testosterone and it appears to have a lot more potential than herbal extracts for this purpose.
+D Aspartic Acid is quite different to the other products mentioned as it is an amino acid rather than an herbal extract.
+Likewise, it has generally been marketed for the purpose of increasing testosterone and it appears to have a lot more potential than herbal extracts for this purpose.

 D-Aspartic Acid is formed when the enzyme aspartate racemase converts L-aspartic acid into D-aspartic acid in the testes and other glands.
 This amino acid plays a key role in the manufacture of sperm cells and sex hormones.
 In the pituitary gland, D-aspartic acid increased the concentration of cGMP. (cGMP being the signal molecule that transfers messages in the pituitary to DNA).
-More cGMP means more Leutinising Hormone.
+More cGMP means more luteinising hormone.
 In the testes D-aspartic acid plays a similar role with the signal molecule cAMP, via which D-aspartic acid raises testosterone secretion.